Thucy: An LLM-based Multi-Agent System for Claim Verification across Relational Databases: Limitations Future Work

-Another direction we want to explore is controlling how much the agents rely on assumptions.
-Assumptions can be useful, but they can also introduce subtle errors (for example, using the wrong current date).
-We want to experiment with ways to make these assumptions explicit or better grounded.
-One idea is to create another specialized expert-agent that searches the web (e.g., Google).
+\textbf{Assumptions \& Ambiguity.} Another direction we want to explore is controlling how much the agents rely on assumptions.
+Assumptions are useful as this is the only way to combat \emph{ambiguity} in both the data and user questions.
+However, they can also introduce subtle errors (for example, using the wrong current date).
+We want to experiment with ways to make these assumptions better grounded.
+One idea is to create another specialized expert-agent that searches the web.

+\textbf{Quantitative Evaluation.} In the evaluation of \system, we used TabFact~\cite{DBLP:conf/iclr/ChenWCZWLZW20}.
+There is, however, a mismatch: we propose a system that can navigate data environments with many databases and tables, while our evaluation is conducted on a single-table benchmark.
+This is indeed the case, but to the best of our knowledge there is no fact-verification benchmark in the literature that focuses on large-scale cross-table or cross-database data.
+We believe this is an important next step for fact-verification, and we are actively working on creating one.

+\textbf{Ablation Studies.} As we were building \system, we manually tested and refined each agent, observing both their individual behavior and their interactions within the full system.
+However, in this work we do not present systematic ablation studies.
+A careful evaluation and a systematic study of the contribution of each component---both in isolation and by removing individual agents from the system---is warranted.

+\textbf{Stateless Expert-Agents.} Each expert agent does not preserve memory across tasks.
+This is a deliberate design choice, as it allows \system to operate in dynamic data environments.
+However, this increases cost, since agents must re-discover information across tasks.

-Lastly, multi-agent systems like \system burn through tokens fast~\cite{AnthropicMultiAgentSystem}.
-In our case, fact-checking all 4K examples in our experiments cost about \textdollar183.9 in total, mainly because \system must explore the underlying data environment from scratch every single time.
+\textbf{Expensive.} Lastly, multi-agent systems like \system burn through tokens fast~\cite{AnthropicMultiAgentSystem}.
+In our case, fact-checking all 4K examples in our experiments cost about \textdollar183.9 in total.
 That comes out to roughly 5¢ per example.
 In messy real-world fact-checking scenarios like the one discussed earlier (Section~\ref{sec:the_story}), the cost rises to 20¢ per verification.
 Still, we believe that our journalistic use case is high-stakes enough that this trade-off is worthwhile.
-After all, we can easily imagine journalists at the \textit{New York Times} being more than happy to spend a few dollars to have their articles \emph{stamped} by \system as \textit{Verified} and fault-proof.
+After all, we can easily imagine journalists at the \textit{New York Times} being more than happy to spend a few dollars to have their articles \emph{stamped} by \system as \textit{verified} and fault-proof.